Documentation and sharing

 Recording the outcomes of Anticipatory Care Planning (ACP) conversations and sharing them with those that need to know helps everyone understand the priorities for treatment and care.
 This helps to ensure that the right decisions are made at the right time.

 There are a wide range of tools that support the gathering and sharing of information from ACP conversations.
 Some of the most commonly used are listed below.
-However, it is important that these resources and tools do not become the focus of the interaction.
+It is important to select an appropriate tool for your service or patient and equally important that the individual should be the focus of the interaction.
 ACP should never be seen as a tick-box or form-filling exercise.
-The conversation with the individual should be the focus of ACP.
 How this is documented and shared is important but secondary to having the conversation.

 - Key Information Summary